daneleo35/pterodactyl-mods-manager/README.md

 It is intended to provide:

-- a public Git URL for provider registrations such as CurseForge
-- a clean place to track the mod-manager feature separately
 - a patchable file set that can be applied to an existing Pterodactyl panel fork

 ## Included Files